PhoenixBasics/phoenixbasics.github.io/step3addcategory.md

 end
 ```

-This will call the repository to get all the category.
+This will call the repository to get all the categories.

 ### Add a Controller